 Rose Marie Cromwell is a photographic and video artist whose work explores the effects of globalization on human interaction and social politics.
 She is also interested in the tenuous space between the political and the spiritual.

 Cromwell has been awarded a number of residencies and awards including a Fulbright Fellowship and a Lightwork Residency.
 She was named one of "25 under 25 Up and Coming American Photographers" by The Center for Documentary Studies in 2008, and named one of “15 Photographers to Watch” by the Telegraph in 2014, and "25 Captivating Photographers" by the FADER in 2016, and "One to Watch" by the British Journal of Photography in 2017.
 Her first solo show was at the Diablo Rosso gallery in Panama City, and she participated in the 1st Bienale del Sur in Panama City.
-Cromwell will have a solo show at Antithesis in Panama City this summer, and her first book dummy was recently shortlisted for the Mack First Book Prize.
+Currently Cromwell has a solo show on view at Antithesis in Panama City.
+Her first book dummy was recently shortlisted for the Mack First Book Prize.

 Cromwell’s work has been published online and in print in a variety of international magazines, including the 2014, 2015, 2016 Vice Photography Issues, Camera Austria, Time Lightbox, ARC Magazine, Musee Magazine, The Oxford American, and The New Yorker's Instagram.
 Cromwell is a founder of Cambio Creativo, an alternative arts education initiative based in Panama; and a member of Estudio Nuboso.
 She has taught at the International Center of Photography, Syracuse University, and at the Aperture Foundation.

 Rose is available for commissions.
 Recent clients include:

-Harper's Magazine, The California Sunday Magazine, The FADER, Vice Magazine, Wallpaper, VSCO, Wall Street Journal, The Intercept, FT Magazine, Bloomberg Businessweek, First Look Media, Monocle, Allure, AARP Magazine, Pitchfork, The Huffington Post, Garden Design, Maya Lin Studio, Carrie Mae Weems Studio, Edwina Von Gal and Company
+Harper's Magazine, The New Yorker, The California Sunday Magazine, The FADER, Vice Magazine, Wallpaper, VSCO, Wall Street Journal, The Intercept, FT Magazine, Bloomberg Businessweek, Inc., First Look Media, Monocle, Allure, AARP Magazine, Pitchfork, The Huffington Post, Vice Motherboard + Toyota, Garden Design, Maya Lin Studio, Carrie Mae Weems Studio, Edwina Von Gal and Company